gofhilman/todo-list/README.md

 ## To Do

-- Initialize page
+- Edit the creation elements
-- Do screen control for Project (screen-update then handler)
+- Complete screen list update functions